 Under a $6.3 million Army contract awarded to Science Applications International

-Corp., information technologies first developed for hospitals, universities,
+Corp., information technologies developed for hospitals, universities, businesses

-businesses and schools would be used instead to command missile defense
+and schools would be used to command missile-defense systems.

 The contract, awarded July 18 by the Army Space and Missile Defense